just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

    This entry is optional.
 If missing, the basename of the fetch URL is used.

+ - *`"mirrors"`* is an optional list of alternative locations to try to fetch from if contacting the main fetch location fails.
+This entry is optional.

  - *`"sha256"`*,

  - *`"sha512"`* provide optional checksum hashes in order to verify the